lowRISC/opentitan/hw/ip/otbn/doc/dv/index.md

   Cross the different values modulo 4 for `grs1` and `offset`.
   Tracked as `align_cross`.

+It is possible for SW to trigger multiple errors in a single cycle.
+The possible errors are: underflow call stack and invalid DMEM address.
+These can happen together, giving a single combination to check:

+- Underflow the call stack when reading the value to be stored and try to write it to an invalid address.

 #### BEQ

 This instruction uses the `B` encoding schema, with covergroup `enc_b_cg`.